 People need to know there is no “right” or “wrong” way to feel when coping with the death of someone they love.
 When people read somebody else’s story, they think ‘I’ve been there too’.

 Grief is the human response to change and loss in our lives, such as the death of someone we love.
 It is a natural and normal response, which has a physical impact on our bodies as well affecting our emotions and our thinking.
 This statement is from Good Grief, an Australian organisation that awards a $250 prize in the annual Grieve writing competition.

-One of the programs Good Grief delivers is the Seasons for Growth program to children and young people who experience significant life changes.
+One of the programs that Good Grief delivers is the Seasons for Growth program to children and young people who experience significant life changes.
 The aim is to normalise the experience of grief like giving them clear, factual, age-appropriate information about the loss they have experienced; help build protective factors and minimise risk factors that affect mental health.

 If you are interested in facilitating the Seasons for Growth program you must be an accredited companion which involves a 2 day training program – learn more about the training program on the Good Grief website.

 Such beautiful poems and stories were entered into the 2017 Grieve Writing Competition.
 Over 100 captivating, brave and compelling works by Australians were chosen to be published in the anthology Volume 5.
 Buy the anthology either in ebook or printed book form here

 Rachael Mead Powerless

 Kaylia Payne I Miss You, Kid